 If you have too many claims in the C.L.U.E. database, insurers may either deny you coverage or charge you more.
 How many is too many?
 One rule of thumb is that more than one claim in a decade can be a red flag for insurance companies.
 Again, standards vary by company.

 As an aside, some policies have financial benefits for homeowners who go a certain length of time without filing a claim.
 Check your policy for details.

 For most people, homeowner’s insurance is something to protect you in the event of serious or devastating loss, however you define that.
 Think carefully about filing smaller claims.
 When in doubt, your broker/agent should be able to advise you.

-We hope you found this article helpful.
+We hope you found this article on filing an insurance claim helpful.
 If you have any questions about insurance coverage or would like a free insurance review, please call us at 877-576-5200.